 Member is able to reside continuously in the community.

+ADULTS WHO ARE PREGNANT/POSTPARTUM & SUBJECT TO RACIAL & ETHNIC DISPARITIES

-BIRTH EQUITY: Pregnant and Postpartum Individuals at Risk for Adverse Perinatal Outcomes Please confirm the Member meets ALL of the following criteria:
+Please confirm the Member meets ALL of the following criteria:

 Member is pregnant or postpartum (through 12 months period).

 –AND–

 Member is subject to racial and ethnic disparities as defined by California public health data on maternal morbidity and mortality.
 As of 2024, Black, American Indian, Alaska Native, or Pacific Islander Members are included in this definition (referring individuals should prioritize Member self-identification).